 Over time, factors such as gravity, pregnancy, genetics, significant weight loss, and simply the natural process of aging can lead to the development of loose, excess skin in the breasts.
 For many women, these effects may cause undesirable breast drooping/sagging, as well as a loss of self confidence in one’s appearance.
 Also known as mastopexy, a breast lift can often be an excellent option for individuals who are experiencing these concerns and seeking to rejuvenate the look and feel of their breasts.
-Using advanced surgical techniques, our board-certified plastic surgeons—Dr. Stafford R. Broumand and Dr. Daniel Y. Maman—can perform breast lift surgery to remove excess skin, reshape, and elevate the breasts for a more youthful contour and projection.
+Using advanced surgical techniques, our board-certified plastic surgeons—Dr. Stafford R. Broumand and Dr. Daniel Y. Maman in NYC—can perform breast lift surgery to remove excess skin, reshape, and elevate the breasts for a more youthful contour and projection.

 What Can a Breast Lift Do for Me?

 In addition to lifting the breasts to restore a more youthful, “perkier” aesthetic, mastopexy can be customized to address a number of other concerns to further enhance the appearance of the breasts.
 Depending on your unique needs and goals, breast lift surgery can generally help:

 - Reshape breast tissue for an improved contour

 - Raise the nipple-areolar complex to a more natural position

 - Reduce the size of the areola